 Throughout her years in New York, Dr. Boerger lectured in music history at Barnard College, also mentoring senior music research fellows.
 From 2005 through 2009 she taught the undergraduate and graduate courses in choral conducting at the Manhattan School of Music.
 She also co-taught a summer graduate course at Columbia University comparing oral and written literary and musical forms as consolidators of cultural identity.

 Boerger’s work in the 1990s as Founding Director of AMASONG: Champaign-Urbana’s Premier Lesbian/Feminist Chorus is the subject of Jay Rosenstein’s acclaimed documentary The Amasong Chorus: Singing Out, which was produced with grants from the Corporation for Public Broadcasting and the Independent Television Service.
 The film toured festivals worldwide before enjoying its US national broadcast debut in June of 2004.
 With AMASONG Boerger directed two award-winning recordings (Over Here the Water is Sweet, 1998 GLAMA for Best Choral Performance; AMAI, 2000 GLAMAS for Best Choral Performance and Best Classical Composition), performed at several national venues, and toured the Czech Republic.
 AMASONG’s performance project with Zimbabwean traditional song and dance artist Patience Mudeka catalyzed Boerger’s dissertation research.
 “Whose Music Is It, Anyway?”
-Black Vocal Ensemble Traditions and the Feminist Choral Movement: Performance Practice as Politics explores racial and gender identity construction through choral performance and examines racism’s impact on White and Black performers’ beliefs about authenticity, ownership, and theft of oral-tradition materials.
+Black Vocal Ensemble Traditions and the Feminist Choral Movement: Performance Practice as Politics explores racial and gendered identity construction through choral performance and examines racism’s impact on White and Black performers’ beliefs about authenticity, ownership, and theft of oral-tradition materials.

-A member of the editorial board of the Choral Journal, Dr. Boerger is the guest-editor of the October, 2018, special-focus issue, Choral Communities and Social Justice.
+A former member of the editorial board of the Choral Journal, Dr. Boerger is the guest-editor of the October, 2018, special-focus issue, Choral Communities and Social Justice.
 In recent community organizing efforts, outreach projects, and invited workshops – and extending her work as a faculty artist with Urban Bush Women’s arts-engagement institute A New Dancer for a New Society – she continues to explore shared singing’s power to unite individuals in healing community and to bolster those communities for effective social and political action.